intuitivepixel/ember-components/contents/articles/index.md

 ---
-title: Test Ember Component
+title: Articles
-description: Create a timer.
-id: 2
+description: All the Articles.
-template: article.hbs
+template: articles.hbs
 ---

 This is *markdown 2*